jnozzi/cocoadev.com/markdown/MyAppsMemoryConsumption.md

 He wants to know within his code, like in a unit test.

 ----
-Yeah, I thought about doing an General/NSTask or something, but that is SOOO lame.
+Yeah, I thought about doing an NSTask or something, but that is SOOO lame.
 There has got to be a sys call somewhere for this kind of thing.

 ----